imraan11abdullah/imraan11abdullah.github.io/_projects/2024-bim-architectural-sustainability/2024-bim-architectural-sustainability.md

 - Using BIM as a tool for sustainable architectural design
 - Applying passive design principles in residential buildings
 - Evaluating indoor environmental quality holistically
 - Communicating design intent through drawings, models, and technical reports

+---

+## Green Star Sustainability Assessment
+- As part of the project, the building design was assessed against **Green Star** sustainability criteria to evaluate its environmental performance across key categories such as energy efficiency, indoor environmental quality, and resource use.

+The assessment process helped translate sustainability strategies into measurable performance outcomes and highlighted areas where design decisions directly influenced the building’s environmental rating.

 The project highlighted the value of integrating BIM and sustainability thinking early in the design process.

+{% include image-gallery.html images="https://i.ibb.co/TMRhLTfY/greeen-star.jpg" height="500" %}